Coronavirus (COVID-19) Greenwich CT

 Census 2020: Stay at Home and Be Counted

-Please take a few moments to complete the Census.
-Greenwich’s current self-response rate is 42.3%.
-Residents should have received a mailer by now with a code specific to their address.
-They can fill out the Census at https://my2020census.gov/.
+Please take a few moments to complete the 2020 Census.
+Fill out the Census at https://my2020census.gov/.

-Census responses are essential - results determine levels of federal funding and representation in Congress for the next decade.
-Participation by all residents will help ensure that Greenwich receives its share of federal funding, and is accurately represented in Congress and in Hartford.
+Census responses are ESSENTIAL - results determine levels of federal funding and representation in Congress for the next decade.
+Participation by all people living in Greenwich will help ensure that Greenwich receives its share of federal funding, and is accurately represented in Congress and in Hartford.
+Text five friends and ask them to take the Census too!

 Sign-up for COVID-19 Related Updates